The Melted Candle

 The symbolism of pictures can be understood in different ways.
 Here, the white circle can represent

 the soul, perfection, or protection.
 It can be understood to echo the idea of the full moon, associated

 often with the holy Prophet Muhammed.
 It may even signify the Nur-i-Muhammed (sometimes

-(sometimes translated as the logos) the first manifestation of Divinity.
+translated as the logos) the first manifestation of divinity.

 the purified heart.
-In Sufism the heart is seen as providing the energy and drive for the individual. *
+In Sufism the heart provides the energy and drive for the individual. *

-The arch can be seen to represent the sphere of the purified intellect.
-It is this that commands and
+be seen to represent the sphere of the purified intellect.
+It is this that commands and controls the

-controls the energy of the heart, which in turn controls the impulses of the bodily soul - when they are all
+energy of the heart, which in turn controls the impulses of the bodily soul - when they are all in true

-Inside that half circle the 'ideas' or angelic inspirations (stars) are in clear line and order, outside they
+Inside that half circle the 'ideas' or angelic inspirations (stars) are in line and order, outside they are in

 In the lower part of the picture there is a plane projecting backwards, apparently into space.
 The